JuliaHealth/NeuroAnalyzer.jl/Documentation.md

   * `eeg::NeuroJ.EEG`
   * `epoch_n::Union{Int64, Nothing}`: number of epochs
   * `epoch_len::Union{Int64, Nothing}`: epoch length in samples
-  * `average::Bool`: average all epochs, returnone averaged epoch; if false than returnarray of epochs, each row is one epoch
+  * `average::Bool`: average all epochs, return one averaged epoch; if false than return array of epochs, each row is one epoch

 **Returns**